Early Years Education (EYE) funding for eligible 2 year olds and all 3 and 4 year olds

 Eligible families of two year olds and all three and four year olds are entitled to free Early Years Education (EYE)

 Free Early Years Education places are available in Ofsted registered school nursery classes, state or private nursery schools (including independent schools), day nurseries, playgroups or pre-schools and childminders.
-They need to approved by the local authority to deliver EYE.
+They need to be approved by the local authority to deliver EYE.

 Local authorities follow the Department for Education's (DfE) Early education and childcare statutory guidance to deliver the free Early Years Education for two, three and four year olds.